Proposed Papahānaumokuākea National Marine Sanctuary

 Papahānaumokuākea

-Papahānaumokuākea is of great importance to Native Hawaiians and Hawaiian culture is a foundational element in management.
+The status Papahānaumokuākea is of great importance to Native Hawaiians and Hawaiian culture is a foundational element in management.
 The name Papahānaumokuākea commemorates the union of two Hawaiian ancestors – Papahānaumoku and Wākea – who gave rise to the Hawaiian Archipelago, the taro plant, and the Hawaiian people.
 Papahānaumokuākea is also home to a variety of post-Western-contact historic resources, such as those associated with the Battle of Midway and 19th century commercial whaling.

 Papahānaumokuākea’s status as a marine national monument would not change under a sanctuary designation.
 The addition of a national marine sanctuary would provide regulatory and management tools to augment and strengthen existing protections for Papahānaumokuākea ecosystems, wildlife, and cultural and maritime heritage resources.
 The monument’s joint management structure, a hallmark feature, would remain.
-The sanctuary designation process is being conducted in collaboration with the Department of Commerce, the Department of the Interior, the State of Hawaiʻi and the Office of Hawaiian Affairs — the four agencies that share in the management of the monument.
+The sanctuary designation process is being conducted in collaboration with the Department of Commerce, the Department of the Interior, the state of Hawaiʻi and the Office of Hawaiian Affairs — the four agencies that share in the management of the monument.

 Background

 There is a long history of considering this area for national marine sanctuary designation, beginning with an Executive Order in 2000 by President William J. Clinton.
 The National Marine Sanctuary Program began the process of designating the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve as a national marine sanctuary under the National Marine Sanctuaries Act in 2002, including the initiation of a public scoping process.
 President George W. Bush designated Papahānaumokuākea Marine National Monument under the Antiquities Act in 2006, based in part on the sanctuary designation process that was already underway.
-President Barack H. Obama's proclamation in 2016 created the Monument Expansion Area and also called for initiating the process to designate a national marine sanctuary.
+President Barack Obama's proclamation in 2016 created the Monument Expansion Area and also called for initiating the process to designate a national marine sanctuary.
 In 2020, the Senate Committee on Appropriations directed NOAA to initiate the sanctuary designation process.

 These presidential proclamations and the existing regulations for Papahānaumokuākea Marine National Monument served as benchmarks for drafting the proposed rule for the proposed national marine sanctuary.